 VA loans are backed by the government which allows individual lenders to offer competitive interest rates.
-But military buyers must also meet the eligibility guidelines set by an individual lender.
+But military buyers must also meet the eligibility requirements set by an individual lender.
 Lenders will generally employ more lenient credit standards for VA loan applicants, since a portion of every VA loan is guaranteed by the government.

 How does this leniency translate into usable guidelines for your buyers?
 Most VA lenders favor debt-to-income ratios below 41 and require a credit score of at least 620, but don't let shaky credit discourage your borrowers.
 Two years of consistent employment is ideal, although flexibility is certainly warranted in some cases.

-For more information regarding VA loan preapproval or eligibility requirements, contact Veterans United Home Loans at 855-870-8845.
+For more information regarding VA loan preapproval or eligibility requirements, contact Veterans United Home Loans at 855-524-7279.
 You can also check out this helpful guide on the overall loan process including eligibility and learn how you can be a VA-savvy agent for any of your future military homebuyers.